PandazNetwork/pastebot/README.md

 ### Features
 ```
 /start - To check bot is alive or not
-/stats - Get total number of users on bot.
+/stats - Get total number of users on bot. [admin]
-/send - reply to mesaage to broadcast it to users.
+/send - reply to mesaage to broadcast it to users. [admin]
 ```

 ---